 Why do cats sleep so much?

-Cats are crepuscular animals and that is why they tend to sleep for more hours per day when compared to the diurnal and nocturnal animals.
+Cats are crepuscular animals, and that is why they tend to sleep for more hours per day when compared to diurnal and nocturnal animals.
 They remain active at dawn and dusk.
-Rest of the time, they tend to be sleeping.
+The rest of the time, they tend to be sleeping.
 That apart, they tend to be hunters and predators.
 Like most other predators, they tend to preserve their energy and thus sleep for longer hours.
-That is one of the reasons which may make it difficult for the cat to bee sleeping throughout the night.
+That is one of the reasons which may make it difficult for the cat to sleep throughout the night.

 Are cats ever fully asleep?

 No, cats do not sleep fully.
-Only around 25% of its sleep belongs to deep sleep category.
-For the rest of 75% of time, they tend to just snoozing.
-While they get enough of rest when snoozing, they are alert enough of what’s happening in their surroundings.
+Only around 25% of its sleep belongs to the deep sleep category.
+For the rest of 75% of time, they tend to just snooze.
+While they get enough rest when snoozing, they are alert enough to what’s happening in their surroundings.